-Since the foundation of Prague Castle it has been developing uninterrupted throughout the past eleven centuries.
-This wondrous castle complex has been the most significant national, cultural, and historical monument for Czechs, and remains a symbol of the development of the Czech state lasting for more than thousand years.
+Since the foundation of Prague Castle, it has been developing uninterruptedly throughout the past eleven centuries.
+This wondrous castle complex has been the most significant national, cultural, and historical monument for Czechs, and remains a symbol of the development of the Czech state lasting for more than a thousand years.

 Located in the Castle District Hradčany, Prague Castle was founded in the 9th century by Prince Bořivoj, the first historically documented member of the Premyslid Dynasty.
 He transferred his original seat from Levý Hradec (north of Prague) to the hill above the Vltava river.
 The first princely palace was most probably built out of wood.

 1. Where History Meets Today

 The famous history of Prague Castle begins with the first stone building – the Church of the Virgin Mary, although only remnants of this can still be seen today.
 The second church within the Castle complex was the St. George Basilica, established by Prince Vratislav I. Prince Václav (the future famous Czech saint) had the third sanctuary built there in the 920s.
 The St. Vít Rotund was later (in the 11th century) rebuilt by prince Spytihněv II to a mighty basilica.

 At the end of the 10th century, the significance of Prague Castle grew again, as it became not only the domicile of the head of the state but also the seat of the Prague Bishop.
 The first Bohemian monastery was founded by the St. George Basilica at the same time.
 At that time the Castle took up about six hectares.
 The former settlement was then rebuilt into a strong medieval castle in the Romantic era and kept growing.